MattechLab/sops/docs/post-processing/1_2_et_QAQC_of_mreye_tracking.md

 # 2 Data Cleaning

-- Seperate the two phases of sequences
+- Separate the two phases of sequences
 - Extract the X Y coordinates
 - Eliminate the blinking and non-fixation area of LIBRE data, and keep the raw data of STANDARD.Because there is no mechanism for the second STANDARD one to correct the eye fixation.
 - Design some criteria for cleaning the noise data